-Goodwill was \$995.5 million as of both December 31, 2021 and 2020.
+Goodwill was \$995.5 million as of both December 31, 2022 and 2021.
 Our goodwill originated from the acquisition of the Company by BNPP in December of 2001.
 Goodwill generated in that acquisition was recorded on the balance sheet of the Bank as a result of push down accounting treatment, and remains on our consolidated balance sheets.

 The Company's policy is to assess goodwill for impairment at the reporting unit level on an annual basis or between annual assessments if a triggering event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 Impairment is the condition that exists when the carrying amount of a reporting unit exceeds its fair value.
-The Company performed its annual assessment of the criteria included in Accounting Standards Codification Topic 350, Intangibles - Goodwill and Other, and based on such assessment, the Company concluded that there was no impairment in our goodwill for the year ended December 31, 2021.
-Future events, including the ongoing impacts of the COVID-19 pandemic, that could cause a significant decline in our expected future cash flows or a significant adverse change in our business or the business climate may necessitate taking charges in future reporting periods related to the impairment of our goodwill.
+The Company performed its annual assessment of the criteria included in Accounting Standards Codification Topic 350, Intangibles - Goodwill and Other, and based on such assessment, the Company concluded that there was no impairment in our goodwill for the year ended December 31, 2022.
+Future events, including the ongoing impacts of the COVID-19 pandemic, volatility in domestic and global markets, geopolitical concerns, inflation concerns, global supply chain issues, and other factors affecting the economy, that could cause a significant decline in our expected future cash flows or a significant adverse change in our business or the business climate may necessitate taking charges in future reporting periods related to the impairment of our goodwill.